-To Ms. Halfon’s credit, she contacted me to give her side of the story after she learned people told me that the rescue adopted out sick puppies.
+Ms. Halfon did contact me to give her side of the story.
 She claimed Scalawaggle’s has spent thousands of dollars on veterinary care and found homes for about 700 dogs.

 Unfortunately, she spent most of her time making false accusations against anyone she thought had contacted me about Scalawaggles’ sick puppies.
 For example:

 - She claimed someone she thought gave me information about Rico adopted a dog from Scalawaggles.
-A week after I asked to see the adoption contract to verify her claim, she changed her story to say one of this person’s relatives adopted a dog from her.
+A week after I asked to see the adoption contract to verify her claim, she changed her story.
+She told me one of this person’s relatives adopted a dog from her.
 That wasn’t true either, and I still have no evidence to back up her statement.

 - She said the dog the person above adopted had kennel cough and maintained the Petco that hosted the adoption event paid the vet bills to treat the nonexistent dog for kennel cough.

 - She said Kayla waited 3 months to send her Rico’s vet bills.
 This is an outright lie.
 I’ve seen emails with the vet bills Kayla sent to her within days after she got them.

 - She said the rescue holds dogs/puppies 10-14 days before making them available for adoption.
 Rico and his littermate were available for adoption less than a week after they arrived.
 One former volunteer said Ms. Halfon told her the puppies at an adoption event had arrived the previous day.